the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_2/_index.md

 We've successfully checked that the admin site is ready to go but we can't log in!
 We need to create a Superuser account to log into the admin site.

-To create a Superuser for our website, quit the Django server and in the same path, type in Terminal:
+{{< code-action >}} To create a Superuser for our website, quit the Django server and in the same path, type in Terminal:

 ```shell
 python3 manage.py createsuperuser